-Where an Islamic bank licensee is unable to comply with the requirements specified in Chapters 1, 2 and 3, it must consider whether: it should freeze any funds received and file a suspicious transaction report; or to terminate the relationship; or not proceed with the transaction; or to return the funds to the counterparty in the same method as received.
+- FC-1.1.11 Where a conventional bank licensee is unable to comply with the requirements specified in Chapters 1, 2 and 3, it must consider whether: it should freeze any funds received and file a suspicious transaction report; or to terminate the relationship; or not proceed with the transaction; or to return the funds to the counterparty in the same method as received. - FC-1.1.12 See also Chapter FC-5, which covers the filing of suspicious transaction reports.
+Regarding the return of funds to the counterparty, if funds are received in cash, funds should be returned in cash.
+If funds are received by wire transfer, they should be returned by wire transfer.